ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 3. Perform DKIM signature verification checks.
 A single email could contain multiple DKIM signatures.
-The results of this step are passed to the remainder of the algorithm and MUST include the value of the "d=" tag from each checked DKIM signature.
+The results of this step are passed to the remainder of the algorithm, MUST include "pass" or "fail", and if "fail", SHOULD include information about the reasons for failure.
+The results MUST further include the value of the "d=" and "s=" tags from each checked DKIM signature.

 4. Perform SPF validation checks.
-The results of this step are passed to the remainder of the algorithm and MUST include the domain name used to complete the SPF check.
+The results of this step are passed to the remainder of the algorithm, MUST include "pass" or "fail", and if "fail", SHOULD include information about the reasons for failure.
+The results MUST further include the domain name used to complete the SPF check.

 5. Conduct Identifier Alignment checks.
 With authentication checks and policy discovery performed, the Mail Receiver checks to see